Bicycle highway: Technical parameters

+In Flanders region of Belgium, the minimum width of new bicycle highways is 4.00 meters, allowing for bidirectional traffic with up to 4 cyclists side by side.
+This is one meter wider than the minimum width of new ordinary bidirectional cycleways.

+In Poland, the Ministry of Infrastructure recommends that bicycle highways should be at least 4.00 meters wide (3.00 meters for one-way highways), while lane width should be at least 1.75 meters.
+The typical distance between the bicycle highway and footway clearances should be 3.00 meters.
+The recommended design speed is 40 km/h.

 Bike freeways by country

 Belgium

 The bicycle highway network of the Flemish and Brussels regions are managed by a consortium made up of the five Flemish Provinces and the Brussels-Capital Region.
 In Flanders, all routes are indicated with a number starting with an Fietsnelweg, going from F1 to F791.
 The 'F' refers to Fietssnelweg.
 In the Brussels-Capital Region, the 'F' is replaced by a 'C', with the route's numbering staying identical.
 Both regions use the same signage and signposts made up of a stylised light blue triangle; only the 'F' letter becoming a 'C' in Brussels territory.

 Brussels-Capital Region

 The bike freeways within Brussels are connected to the Flemish network and are identified through a number starting with Cyclostrade (for cyclostrade, a neologism compatible with both Dutch and French), going from C1 to C223, the numbers being identical to the Flemish pathways starting with Fietsnelweg.

 Furthermore, in and around the Brussels Region, four circular bike freeways: CRing0, CR1, CR2 and CR20 loop around the city.
 The CR0 and CR20 numbering is related to the ring way next to which they were built: R0 for the Brussels Ring, R20 for the Small Ring.